VimsRocz/IMU/README.md

 pip install numpy matplotlib filterpy
 ```

-The tests, however, require the **full** `requirements.txt` together with the
+The tests, however, require **all** packages from `requirements.txt` *and* the
-`pytest` dependency from `requirements-dev.txt`, including hefty
+development extras listed in `requirements-dev.txt`.
+This pulls in heavier
-dependencies like `cartopy`.
-Installing them inside a virtual environment or
+libraries such as `cartopy`.
+Installing them in a virtual environment or
-a container helps keep your base Python setup clean.
+container keeps your base Python setup clean.
+Running `make test` installs
+both requirement files automatically before executing `pytest`.

 If you run into issues with filterpy on Ubuntu: